Carex cylindrostachys

 Carex cylindrostachys is a tussock-forming species of perennial sedge in the family Cyperaceae.
 It is native to parts of Yunnan and Sichuan in China.
+Its common name in Chinese is zhu sui tai cao, or 柱穗薹草.

-The plant was first formally described by the botanist Adrien René Franchet in 1895 as a part of the work Bulletin de la Societe Philomatique de Paris.
+The plant was first formally described by the botanist Adrien René Franchet in 1895 as a part of the work Bulletin de la Société Philomatique de Paris.